 A Lead Sponsor is a registered charity that agrees to take legal responsibility for your group.
 Any charity can act as a Lead Sponsor - but we recommend that you choose an experienced Lead Sponsor, as they will have ready-made structures in place, and the necessary resources to support you throughout the process.

-Sponsor Refugees is the largest Lead Sponsor in the UK, for over 40 groups - and can take on this role for you.
+Sponsor Refugees is the largest Lead Sponsor in the UK, for over 70 groups - and can take on this role for you.
+Find out more here

 Yes, we’d be happy to!
-Sponsor Refugees are the Lead Sponsor to more than 40 Community Sponsorship groups across the UK, through our parent charity, Citizens UK.
+Sponsor Refugees are the Lead Sponsor to more than 70 Community Sponsorship groups across the UK, through our parent charity, Citizens UK.
 We are currently the only non-religious Principal Lead Sponsor who can support groups in any region of the UK.
 We aim to streamline the Community Sponsorship for you, so you can spend less time on paperwork, and more time welcoming families.
+Find out more here.

 As a first step, watch our inspiring Stories of Welcome, to understand more about Community Sponsorship; then contact our team, who can answer your questions and guide you through the process: email@example.com.

 The next step is to gather a group together to discuss the idea.

 Sponsoring is a serious, though very fulfilling, commitment and it needs to involve a number of dedicated people with the time, resources and skills to support a refugee family.
 We recommend about 8-12 people is a good number for your core team.